BpaLabTHCologne/bpa_lab_demonstration_factory/CONTRIBUTERS.md

-### The current maintainer of this repository is

-Domenic Gonzalez <matthias.zapp@th-koeln.de>

-### The contact person for the overall BPA Lab initiative at TH Cologne is
+### The contact perspn for the overall BPA Lab initiative at TH Cologne is:

 Matthias Zapp <matthias.zapp@th-koeln.de>